jakewaldron/PlexEmail/README.md

   * exclude - A list of values that if the title matches any of, will not be shown

 #####Messages
+* msg_notice - Used for special notices to the users.
+This can also be done through the command line using the -n flag.
 * msg_email_teaser - Teaser text on the email
 * msg_web_title - Title of the webpage
 * msg_email_subject Subject of email